TilyBlooms

 Key Features

-The 12cm syringe length isn’t just a random number; it’s designed to match most vaginal anatomy, ensuring the sperm for proper placement near the cervix without discomfort.
+The fertility wands are designed to match most vaginal anatomy, ensuring the sperm are placed near the cervix without discomfort.
 You’ll appreciate the slender, tampon-like diameter — it makes insertion so much easier.

 • Opening Design